-John received his undergraduate degree at Biola University and his Master’s degree in Business Administration from the University of South Dakota.
-Upon completion of his Master’s Degree in 1984, he married Kimberley Weems, a native of Doland, South Dakota.
+John received his undergraduate degree at Biola University and his master’s degree in business administration from the University of South Dakota.
+Upon completion of his master’s degree in 1984, he married Kimberley Weems, a native of Doland, South Dakota.

 In 1996, with a shoestring budget and the support of family and friends, John won his first term as South Dakota’s lone member of the U.S. House of Representatives.
-John was reelected to a second term by the largest margin in South Dakota history.
+John was re-elected to a second term by the largest margin in South Dakota history.
 He returned again to Washington in 2001 to serve his third term in the House.

-John then honored his 1996 campaign pledge to serve only three terms in the U.S. House of Representatives.
-After a narrow loss in a U.S. Senate race in 2002, he won his current U.S. Senate seat in 2004, when he made history by defeating a sitting U.S. Senate party leader for the first time in 52 years.
+John then honored his 1996 campaign pledge to serve only three terms in the House.
+After a narrow loss in a U.S. Senate race in 2002, he won his current Senate seat in 2004, when he made history by defeating a sitting Senate party leader for the first time in 52 years.